Earth Rod explanation

 The technical bit for installers:

 The earth connection shall be made from the electrode to the charger via copper conductor earth wire of an appropriate CSA for the installation.
 The earth wire shall be installed in conduit where there is a risk of mechanical damage or UV exposure.
-Additional note: SYNC EV recommend Earth electrode impedance to be <100ohms
+Additional note: Sync Energy recommend Earth electrode impedance to be <100ohms